pfriedland/aws-google-proxy/README.md

 ![alt text](https://github.com/pfriedland/aws-google-proxy/blob/master/cloudformation-stack-outputs.png)

 ### Optional
-- The Docker image can be built locally using the `build.sh` script
+- The Docker image can be built locally using the `build.sh` script on a workstation with Docker installed
 - If desired, a private ECR repository can be manually created in the same AWS account as the CloudFormation stack and the image pushed
 - The Docker image URL used by ECS is configurable as a CloudFormation template parameter
 - The Docker container can be run locally using the command `docker run -it -p 8080:8080 wattage/google-proxy` where the host port and image name may need to be adjusted